 For thousands of years, many people have called the place we now know as Toronto “home.”
-Located on the territory of the Mississaugas of the New Credit and the traditional territories of the Haudenosaunee, Anishinabe, and Huron-Wendat, various other populations have also chosen to make a home in Toronto over the last several centuries.
+Located on the territory of the Mississaugas of the New Credit and the traditional territories of the Haudenosaunee, Anishinabe, and Huron-Wendat, various other populations have chosen to make a home in Toronto in the last several centuries.
 Whether the result of opportunity or tragedy, the movement of people into our city has made it one of the most diverse on the planet.
 As a result, the concept of “home” in the Torontonian context is a complicated one.

 This event is about coming together to explore that very idea.

 The groups that have come together for this special event are also committed to and emblematic of that mission: AraBest provides a connection point for the Arabic communities from which its members are drawn and a mission to introduce audiences from outside of those communities to the places and traditions they come from.
 Moskitto Bar, meanwhile, is an apt metaphor for a city like ours, and of the magic that ensues when artists from different traditions — in this case, French, Iraqi, Algerian, and Ukrainian — come together in new contexts.
 What is created is not only a new form of expression, but also evidence of what unites us.
 Native Women in the Arts, an organization devoted to showcasing First Nations, Inuit, and Métis arts and artists, present Frazer Garison Sundown and The Ukwehuwe Connection, a group dedicated to highlighting the culture of the Haudenosaunee through song and dance.